benbossc/R-dplyr-tidyr/README.md

 `summarise()` regrouping output by 'continent' (override with `.groups` argument)
 ```

 Only include non-European countries and calculate the average life expectancy per country.
 Which has the longest average life expectancy and which has the shortest average life expectancy?
-Which country/countries represent(s) the median life expectancy (rounded to the whole number)?

 # Using Using count()